GrammarViz2/grammarviz2_src/README.md

 Building
 ==========

 We use Ant for our builds.
+The code is also continously built by [Travis CI](https://travis-ci.org/GrammarViz2/grammarviz2_src).

-To compile the code, simply run
+Once you have ant running, to compile the code, simply run:

 <pre>
 $ ant